ezsocial/EmployOne-test/README.md

 PhotoPicker is and Android UI to allow view images download from Unplash and save under sqlite to work offline. iOS photo picker [here](https://github.com/unsplash/unsplash-photopicker-ios).

+You can DOWLOAD "pruebatecnia.apk" to Show how works our test, save images locally to work offline, when select single or multiples images.

 ![PhotoPicker and Photo Picker recyclerView for Android](https://github.com/ezsocial/recyclerviewUnsplash/blob/main/screens/Screen00.jpg "PhotoPicker for Android")

 ## Table of Contents